techquestsoft/InterviewQuestions/Kakfa.md

         * Controllable through commit.interval.ms in KStreams

 # 6. Interaction with External Systems:
-        Automaic writes to kafka and external systems are nto supported
+        Automaic writes to kafka and external systems are not supported
             * Instead, write the transactinal output to a kafka topic first
             * Rely on idempotent to propagate the data from the output topic to the external system.